FAQ – General Public

 - as is necessary for the purpose of health and safety

-- staying home if sick,
+- stay home if sick,

-- cough and sneeze etiquette,
+- practice good cough and sneeze etiquette,

-- not touching your face, and
+- do not touch your face, eyes, mouth, and clean commonly touched surfaces.

 Here is a compilation of resources to learn about wearing a face covering properly: